March is National Women’s History Month

 The public celebration of women’s history in this country began in 1978 as “Women’s History Week” in Sonoma County, California.
 The week including March 8, International Women’s Day, was selected.
 In 1981, Sen. Orrin Hatch (R-Utah) and Rep. Barbara Mikulski (D-Md.) co-sponsored a joint Congressional resolution proclaiming a national Women’s History Week.
 In 1987, Congress expanded the celebration to a month, and March was declared Women’s History Month.

-Be on the lookout for the March segments of our 5 Good Things Podcast which will highlight the good works of women all month long.
+Be on the lookout for the March post on our GOODINKMAG Facebook and Instagram pages which will highlight the good works of women all month long.

 Tell GOODINKMAG about a phenomenal woman who impacted your life in th comment box.